pnbabu/nest-extension-module/README.md

 code, or code to initialize the module (which is what the `mymodule-init.sli` file is intended for).

-For a list of modules provided by other users you can check out the [list of forks](https://github.com/nest/nest-extension-module/network/members) of this repository.
+For a list of modules developed by other users you can check out the [list of forks](https://github.com/nest/nest-extension-module/network/members) of this repository.